cirving13/haskell-blog/TYPECLASSES/TYPECLASSES.md

 signum :: a->a
 fromInteger :: Integer -> a
 ```
-it gives us the information on the types that are defined in the Num type class.
+it gives us the information on the types that are defined in the Num typeclass.

 ```
 ghci> :info Show